 - Does not violate any STF! policy, including policies against disclosure of confidential or trade secret information.

-STF! reserves the right to access, review and monitor electronic files, information, messages, text messages, e-mail, Internet history, passwords, browser-based webmail systems and other digital archives utilized in the course of STF! business and to access, review and monitor the use of STF! computers, software, and electronic communications to ensure that no misuse or violation of STF! policy or any law occurs.
+STF! reserves the right to access, review and monitor the usage of STF! computers, software, and electronic communications to ensure that no misuse or violation of STF! policy or any law occurs.

 Western Toad (Bufo boreas)